Cricket Formats – Let’s Explore the 4 Types of Cricket

 The remainder of the laws tend to mirror those of ODI cricket.
 The team with the highest score will win the match but those Super Overs are more prevalent in the event of a tied game.

-The international T20 family is much wider than in any other format of cricket: Along with the 20 nations who compete at ODI level, there are an additional 53 countries who currently have permanent ODI status.
+The international T20 family is much wider than in any other format of cricket: Along with the 20 nations who compete at ODI level, there are an additional 53 countries who currently have permanent T20i status.
 The ultimate goal for those teams is to play in the T20i World Cup – a competition which was first held in 2007.

 Different Formats